Custom Made Sideboards & Buffets

-There are many options when it comes to deciding how you would like your sideboard.
+There are many options when it comes to deciding how you would like your sideboard made.
 This section contains a lot of good information relating to having a sideboard made to order.

 There are three considerations when it comes to deciding how many drawers and doors you would like in your sideboard.

 What sort of items are going to be put in it?

 If you intend to put a lot of larger items in the sideboard such as large platters or bowls in boxes etc, then more cupboard space would be better, hence more doors than drawers.
 On the other hand if there will be more smaller items such as napkins, table cloths etc, then more drawers will likely be a better option.

 What is the overall size or the available space where the sideboard is going?

 This has a bearing on whether the unit will have an odd or even number of sections.
 By this I mean that there will be one option available if the unit has three or five sections which is that the middle section can have a full bank of drawers down the centre and then one, two or three doors either side.
 Although, if it's a big unit there's no reason why there couldn't be two banks of drawers in the middle two sections, with say, two sets of doors either side.
 Conversely, you could also have two doors in the centre and then a bank of drawers at each end.

 What sort of look do you have in mind?

 If you're leaning towards a clean, contemporary look then having a plain set of doors and drawers without knobs or handles is the way to go.
 You might opt for finger grooves to open them or push-to release catches for the ultimate in minimalist design.
 Another option is to have some drawers in behind one or some doors which means they're not visible until the doors are opened.
 If you're after something more traditional, there are literally hundreds of possible options, which we're more than happy to discuss with you.